zarf-dev/zarf/docs/2-the-zarf-cli/100-cli-commands/zarf_tools_helm_dependency.md

 repository's index.
 Note: 'repository' can be an alias.
 The alias must start with 'alias:' or '@'.

-Starting from 2.2.0, repository can be defined as the path to the directory of the dependency charts stored locally.
+A repository can be defined as the path to the directory of the dependency charts stored locally.
 The path should start with a prefix of "file://".
 For example,